Technical Assistance Grants

 Areas of Focus

 Leadership Expertise: Allows community teams (e.g., boards, working groups, staff) to either attend a leadership training activity or to bring a leadership trainer to the group.
-Leadership expertise can also provide funding for management assistance programs or workshops.
 Funds may be used for travel, attendance, or registration fees.

-Planning Efforts for Effective Organizations: Engages a consultant to assist an organization with board development, staff development, organizational assessment, vision setting/strategic planning, developing goals/outcomes, budget management, marketing/communications, fundraising, grantwriting, software obtainment, and/or volunteer corps development.
-Funding builds the capacity of an organization to be more effective; not for a consultant to do the organization’s work.
+Planning Efforts for Effective Organizations: Engages a consultant to assist an organization with board development, staff development, organizational assessment, vision setting/strategic planning, developing goals/outcomes, budget management, marketing/communications planning, fundraising, grantwriting, or volunteer corps development.
+Funding is intended to build the capacity of an organization to be more effective; it may not be used to hire a consultant or freelancer to do the organization’s work.

-Advancement of Collaboration: Supports collaborative learning and knowledge exchange.
-Funding is often used for a facilitator or consultant to bring together two or more organizations that will benefit from one another.
+Collaborative Strategies: Supports collaborative learning and knowledge exchange.
+Funding is often used for a facilitator or consultant to bring together two or more organizations that will benefit from collaborating with one another.

 Timeline & Process